rawfoxDE/wsc/README.md

 --
 - Here you can setup your machine to build wine in a container to use with Lutris.

 Very first look into the script!
+In the header you find the most variables to set as base for your needs.
 Check what the single functions do, this script is just a tool to reduce the typing in the console ^^

 Create a directory in what you gonna work with wsc.